In-Progress-M-Russo/CarND-Object-Detection-Lab/README.md

    /miniconda3/envs/carnd-advdl-odlab/lib/python3.6/importlib/_bootstrap.py:205: RuntimeWarning: compiletime version 3.5 of module 'tensorflow.python.framework.fast_tensor_util' does not match runtime version 3.6
 ```

 After some research on the error I decided to actually downgrade to python 3.5.2.
-This seems to have fixed the errors and allows the notebook to run (even if I still receive some warnings when importing some of the libraries)
+This seems to have fixed the errors and allows the notebook to run (even if I still receive some warnings when importing some of the libraries).

 ### More on Conda